tracel-ai/burn/burn-book/src/basic-workflow/backend.md

 }
 ```

-In this example, we use the `Wgpu` backend which is compatible with any operating system and will
+In this code snippet, we use the `Wgpu` backend which is compatible with any operating system and will
 use the GPU.
 For other options, see the Burn README.
 This backend type takes the graphics API, the
 float type and the int type as generic arguments that will be used during the training.
 The autodiff
 backend is simply the same backend, wrapped within the `Autodiff` struct which imparts differentiability \
 to any backend.